 Japanese Sedum, Japanese Stonecrop, Limelight Stonecrop

-Sedum makinoi 'Limelight' is a low-growing, drought-tolerant succulent plant that will light up sunny or shady areas with its stunning, bright lime-green leaves.
-The plant forms evergreen mats up to 4 inches (10 cm) tall and up to 24 inches (60 cm) wide that become covered with yellow flowers during summer.
+Sedum makinoi 'Limelight' is a low-growing succulent with stunning, bright lime-green leaves.
+It forms evergreen mats up to 4 inches (10 cm) tall and up to 24 inches (60 cm) wide that become covered with yellow flowers during summer.

 How to Grow and Care